[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 It is Recommended to Learn French Reading Aloud in Stages.

-- Beginners should first read aloud slowly while looking at both the audio and the French text
+- Beginners should first read aloud slowly while looking at both the audio and the French text.

 [Free] Prepare French Learning Materials with the AI App Ondoku!